 - Remove the filets from the refrigerator to allow them to come to room temperature (about 30 minutes).

-- Prep Tip: To help loosen the meat from the shell, carefully insert an upside-down teaspoon between the underside of the shell and the meat.
-The shape of the spoon conforms to the segments of the lobster shell, and being smooth and rounded, it helps to separate the meat without shredding.
+- To loosen the meat from the shell, carefully insert an upside-down teaspoon between the underside of the shell and the meat.
+The shape of the spoon conforms to the segments of the lobster shell, and being smooth and rounded, it helps to loosen the meat without shredding it.

-- Carefully rinse the lobster tails under cool water and pat dry with paper towels.
-Should you find a vein that runs the length of the tail meat, remove it and discard.
+- Rinse the lobster tails under cool water and gently pat dry with paper towels.
+Should you find a vein that runs the length of the tail meat, remove and discard it.

-- Arrange the tails on one of the prepared baking sheets, squeeze a little lemon over each and top with a pat of the compound butter.
+- Arrange the lobster tails on one of the prepared baking sheets and squeeze a little lemon over each.
+Slice a pat of compound butter for each lobster tail, cut them in half and arrange the two pieces on top of the meat.
 Set aside.

-- Arrange the filets and lobster tails on individual serving plates, top each filet with a pat of the compound butter and serve immediately.
+- To serve, arrange the filets and lobster tails on individual serving plates, top each filet with a pat of the compound butter and serve immediately.